 Perhaps you remember that scene from a popular movie about fashion design.
-In response to a snicker from a novice assistant, the haughty fashion editor explains in withering detail just exactly how important fashion and the clothing industry are to the world economy.
-Of course, that movie was released about 15 years ago and the figures have changed.
+In response to a snicker from a novice assistant, the haughty fashion editor explains in withering detail just exactly how vital fashion and the clothing industry are to the world economy.
+Of course, that movie was released about 15 years ago, and the figures have changed.

 Fashion also has a reputation for being controversial and confrontational.
 This is borne out these days by a struggle between two different elements of the clothing industry: "fast fashion" and "fashion resale."
 What are these two forces of fashion, and should the average person—who seldom watches fashion shows—really care?

 As most of us know, the fashion industry revolves around seasons.
 Several times a year, major fashion designers worldwide hold shows in which they premier their latest creations: lovely models gracefully parade down runways in stunning outfits.

 Each designer has a single theme expressed in some way in each article of clothing worn by the models.
 For the designers of these fashion brands, success means their pieces catch the imagination of critics and the public at large.
 While few of us can afford one of the designer's luxury items, selling individual clothing items is not where big money is made in this business model.